Intracytoplasmic Sperm Injection (ICSI)

 - Preimplantation genetic testing (PGD) can be used to screen embryos for chromosome abnormalities or genetic disorders, to avoid passing on a genetic disorder to offspring.

 Ohio Reproductive Medicine is central Ohio’s first, and largest IVF program.
 Located in Columbus, Ohio, Ohio Reproductive Medicine offers a combined 100 years of reproductive endocrinology and infertility experience.
-Drs.
-Elizabeth Kennard, Laura Londra, Grant Schmidt, Steven Williams and Chad Friedman have been helping create families since 1994.
+Doctors Elizabeth Kennard, Laura Londra, Grant Schmidt, and Brooke Rossi have been helping create families since 1987.
 Stress and anxiety are a natural response to a diagnosis of infertility, and treatment.
-Ohio Reproductive Medicine has the expertise, resources and compassion to help you survive the process.
+Ohio Reproductive Medicine has the expertise, resources, and compassion to help you survive the process.
 Schedule fertility testing at our fertility clinic today.